rpietro/planout_edx/planout_edx.md

 ### PlanOut library

 <!-- jacinto to add scripts under github repo -->

+* parallel trial with two arms and 1:1 allocation proportion
+* parallel trial with two arms and 2:1 allocation proportion
+* parallel trial with three arms and 1:1:1 proportion
+* factorial trial with three interventions
+* cluster trial wtih two arms

 ### Reproducible analysis scripts for each study design